Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Results

 with $\lambda_1\gg \lambda_2\gg 1$.
 In addition to the original two GMs (one from the metric fluctuation of $\mathcal H_{11}^{\text{3bdy}}$, or the CHS of the $\nu=2/9$ phase, and the other from the metric fluctuation of $\mathcal H^{\text{2bdy}}_1$), there will be a third GM from the metric fluctuation of $\mathcal H_9^{\text{3bdy}}$, easily observable from the spectral function.
-If we tune $\lambda_2$ to zero, then the two GMs of the lower energies will gradually merge, to become a single GM within $\mathcal H_1^{\text{2bdy}}$, accounting only for the metric fluctuation of the CHS of the $\nu=2/9$ as shown in Fig.\ref{spec_func_298e}.
-The merging and splitting of GMs can also be expected for the non-Abelian Pfaffian state at $\nu=1/4$, which similarly has an exact three-body model Hamiltonian\cite{fradkin1998chern, read1999beyond, PhysRevLett.125.176402}.
-We will discuss in more details next with numerical computations.
+Suppose we tune $\lambda_2$ to zero.
+In that case, the two peaks corresponding to the GMs of the lower energies will gradually merge to become a single peak within $\mathcal H_1^{\text{2bdy}}$, accounting only for the metric fluctuation of the CHS of the $\nu=2/9$ as shown in Fig.~\ref{spec_func_298e}.
+Such dynamical behaviors physically correspond to the energies of the gravitons in the spectral function, and can be captured by the merging and splitting of resonance peaks in the inelastic photon scattering measurements \cite{pinczuk1993observation, platzman1996resonant, kang2001observation, kukushkin2009dispersion}.
+Furthermore, merging and splitting GMs can also be expected for the non-Abelian Pfaffian state at $\nu=1/4$, which similarly has an exact three-body model Hamiltonian \cite{fradkin1998chern, read1999beyond, PhysRevLett.125.176402}.
+In both cases, the GMs are of the same chirality.
+For gravitons with opposite chiralities, even if their energies merge, the multiple gravitons can still be distinguished by circularly polarised light \cite{Liou2019, Haldane2021, Probing2021Nguyen}.
+We will discuss this in more detail next with numerical computations.

-\textit{Numerical results and GM interactions--} While the main concepts and predictions of the GMs have been formulated analytically above, it is also useful to further illustrate the formalism with examples of numerical calculations.
-The spectral functions for the Jain states at $\nu=2/7,2/9,1/4$ with Coulomb interaction has been computed\cite{balram2021highenergy, nguyen2021multiple}.
-Here we compute the spectral functions of these and additional FQH states with model Hamiltonians, to show that two or even more peaks can be unambiguously resolved and far separated as compared to the realistic interactions.
+While the main concepts and predictions of the GMs have been formulated analytically above, it is also helpful to further illustrate the formalism with examples of numerical calculations.
+The spectral functions for the Jain states at $\nu=2/7,2/9,1/4$ with Coulomb interaction have been computed \cite{balram2021highenergy, nguyen2021multiple}.
+Here we compute the spectral functions of these and additional FQH states with model Hamiltonians on the sphere to show that two or even more peaks can be unambiguously resolved and far separated compared to the realistic interactions.
+One can expect similar signatures in experiments if the realistic Hamiltonians were adiabatically close to these model Hamiltonians.
+Otherwise, experimental parameters, such as the sample thickness or the LL mixing, may need to be carefully tuned.
+In all cases we have studied, the ground states of the model Hamiltonians and the realistic Hamiltonians at the same filling factor have very high overlaps (as shown in Table \ref{table4}), showing strong evidence that they are in the same topological phases.